What does a Media Director do?

 Responsibilities:

-- Develop and execute comprehensive media strategies aligned with business goals.
+- Develop and implement comprehensive media strategies that support the company's marketing goals.

 Qualifications